 What is Apache Mesos?

 Apache Mesos’ roots go back to 2009 when Ph.D. students first developed it at UC Berkley.
-When compared to Kubernetes and Docker Swarm, it takes more of a distributed approach when it comes to managing datacenter and cloud resources.
+Compared to Kubernetes and Docker Swarm, it adopts a more distributed approach to managing datacenter and cloud resources.

 It takes a modular approach when dealing with container management.
-It allows users to have flexibility in the types and scalability of applications that they can run.
+It provides users with flexibility in the types and scalability of applications they can run.
 Mesos allows other container management frameworks to run on top of it.
 This includes Kubernetes, Apache Aurora, Mesosphere Marathon, and Chronos.

 Container Management: Explained

-Before we decide on how to choose a container management tool, the concept of Container Management must be explained further.
+Before selecting a container management tool, it is essential to understand the concept of Container Management in more detail.

 Container Management is the process of adding, organizing, and replacing large numbers of software containers.
 It utilizes software for automatically creating, deploying, and scaling containers.
-Container management requires a platform to organize software containers, known as operated-system-level virtualizations.
-This platform optimizes the efficiency and streamlines container delivery without the use of complex interdependent system architectures.
+Container management requires a platform to organize software containers, known as operating-system-level virtualizations.
+This platform optimizes efficiency and streamlines container delivery, eliminating the need for complex interdependent system architectures.

 Container Orchestration: Explained

-Container Orchestration refers to the automatic process of managing or scheduling of individual containers used for microservices-based applications within multiple clusters.
+Container Orchestration refers to the automated process of managing and scheduling individual containers used in microservices-based applications across multiple clusters.
 It works with both Kubernetes and Mesos.
 It also schedules the deployment of containers into the clusters, determining the best host for the container.

 Some of the reasons why a container orchestration framework is required include;